vanyle/vanyle.github.io/src/posts/on_devx.md

 ## Strong typing

-The more I program, the more I realize the importance of types, and having types that describe accuratly all the states that a system is allowed to have.
+The more I program, the more I realize the importance of types.
+Types need to accurately describe all the states a system is allowed to have.
 Let's say you are writing an function takes a color as an argument.
-You want to be able to express that you need a color, "null" is not a color.
+You want to be able to express that you need a color. "null" is not a color.

 This is different from a function that can take a color as an argument, but does not need to.